siruguri/cptii/Contributing.md

 These are notes to help folks contribute to this code base.

-# SPA (front end code)
+# SPA (front end code) Basics

 * Written using Backbone JS
 * In `models/app_body_model`, a variety of properties are initialized that essentially manage the SPA.
 This is delegated off to a Helper class in `goal_getter/helpers/model_initializer.js`, and contains among other things:
   * a navigation structure, that models a tree navigation format, via a `levels` hash and an `up_level` "pointer" hash,
   * a `texts` hash that shows each level's "title"
-  * hashes that control whether the screen requires login
+  * `requires_login`: hash that controls whether the screen requires login
   * Hashes that remember state, like if a screen's data has been obtained,
   * `overlay_texts`: controls what is shown in a popup that the screen may have.
   * and so on.
 * A main `control_view` creates a header and a footer view.
 The header view delegates screen creation to `app_body_view`
-  * `app_body_view` creates the individual body screens on demand, and dynamically finds the corresponding view class for each body screen using a name resolution helper method
+  * `app_body_view` creates the individual body screens on demand, and dynamically finds the corresponding view class for each body screen using a name resolution helper method.
+See more in the *Under The Hood* section.
   * This dynamic creation also runs a data fetch prior to view rendering.
 The URL for the data fetch is determined in `models/app_body_model.js` in the method `make_url`.
 Following the code from there will help determine the internal business logic for how data is laid out.

+# Under The Hood

+## Checking Login

+The basic page data is stored in the div `page_data`.
+When the model initializes, it checks this div for various pieces of config data, as it were.
+If the backend confirmed login, then `data-login-token` is set to `user', `admin` or `none`.
+If set to _none_ views requiring logins are not rendered.

+## Fetching data

+The data fetching is defined in a base class that all views inherit from, in `views/base/screen_base.js`.
+When it knows it has data, it triggers `body:render` which is heard by `AppBodyView`, which passes this knowledge to `HeaderView`.
+This view then triggers its `render` method, which causes the body view to actually be rendered.

+`HeaderView` also decides what to do when the user is not logged in - instead of rendering the actual view, it pretends that it needs to render the `logged-out` screen.

-## Under the hood
+## Navigation

 * Navigation happens via an event called `navigation:change` that is listened to by `HeaderView`, which calls `change_screens`.
 The view uses `AppBodyModel` to handle data about overall navigation.
 In some places, the app also calls `change_screens` directly - the main reason is to supply special parameters, like `from` and `to` that help manage the custom history within the SPA.